brightpuddle/requery/README.md

 ## Differences from moquery

 ### Filtering data
-moquery uses a unique filtering syntax for the `-f` filter option, e.g. `fv.BD.name=="my-tenant"`. reQuery uses the same query syntax as the API, e.g. `eq(fvBD.name,"my-tenant")`.
+moquery uses a unique filtering syntax for the `-f` filter option, e.g. `fv.BD.name=="my-tenant"`. reQuery uses the same query syntax as the API, e.g. `eq(fvBD.name,"my-tenant")`, so the queries are interchangable with the documentation, other tools, and Visore.

 ### Output
-reQuery always outputs in JSON.
-Output is similar to moquery, but not exactly the same.
+reQuery always outputs in JSON; however, the data structure is flattened and is similar to moquery.

 ### CLI arguments
 **Not implemented:**